dimaslanjaka/static-blog-generator/src-posts/2022/03/26/file-is-a-commonjs-module-it-may-be-converted-to-an-es-module.md

 ---
-title: disable vscode alert: File is a CommonJS module; it may be converted to an ES module
+title: disable vscode alert File is a CommonJS module; it may be converted to an ES module
-subtitle: disable vscode alert: File is a CommonJS module; it may be converted to an ES module
+subtitle: disable vscode alert File is a CommonJS module; it may be converted to an ES module
 cover: https://i.stack.imgur.com/Xo2sA.png
 date: 2022-03-26T04:27:16+0000
 updated: 2022-03-26T04:27:16+0000